What Can (and Can't) Be Patented?

 - It must be useful.
 You might invent a new wozzle, but if this wozzle can't be used for anything, it can't be patented.

 You can't patent an idea unless you can show its practical use and that it's obviously different from anything else anyone has ever seen or used.

 More on the Types of Inventions You Can Patent

 Here are the kinds of inventions that you can patent, with examples:

-A process or method, like a new way to do something.
+A process or a method, like a new way to do something.
 For example, a patent was granted to a company who invented a new way to clean gun bores.
-In another example, Amazon patented its "one click" ordering process.
+In another example, Amazon patented its "one-click" ordering process.
 There is some controversy about whether business methods, like a new accounting procedure, can be patented.

 An "article of manufacture" — a thing made by machine or by hand.
 An article of manufacture can be something sold to consumers (a new kind of soap, for example) or to businesses (a new type of copier).
 It can also mean a component of a product.